 Let’s take a closer look.

-Sturdy design with a reasonable sized print area
+Sturdy design with a reasonably sized print area

 The first thing that catches your eye is the largish 120 x 120 x 120 mm heated print area.
 That’s much bigger than what’s on offer with most other printers at this price point.
 Club that with a print resolution of 100 microns and a top speed of 55mm per second and you have a very impressive feature set.